 For all BOSS students:

-For each book you choose you must keep a record, also known as a log, of your reading.
-Neatly record all log entries on loose-leaf, in a composition notebook, or if you prefer, it may be typed.
-Clearly label the title of each book; include the author’s name and range of pages.
+DIRECTIONS: For the book you choose, you must keep a record, also known as a log, of your reading.
+If you choose to type your response, neatly record all log entries on the graphic organizer provided.
+If you prefer to write your responses by hand, neatly record all log entries on loose-leaf paper.
+Clearly label the title and author of the book; include the page count for the book for the heading.
 Below, there is an example of how you should format each log.
 In this log, you will choose a significant passage, quote, or dialogue, then write a response.

-1. Choose SIX (6) passages or quotes.
-Be sure to include TWO (2) entries for the beginning, TWO (2) for the middle, and TWO (2) for the end.
+Choose SIX (6) passages or quotes.
+Be sure to include TWO (2) entries for the beginning, TWO (2) entries for the middle, and TWO (2) entries for the end.
+Make sure to include the author’s name and page number after the quote/passage/dialogue/etc.

-2. Copy each passage or quote on blank white paper and write the page number.
-On that same blank page, select and respond to at least ONE (1) of the following reading prompts for EACH passage or quote.
-Copy the selected reading prompt.
-Each response must consist of at least 4-5 sentences
+Select and respond to at least ONE (1) of the following reading prompts for EACH passage or quote.
+Each response must consist of at least 4-5 sentences.

 Who is speaking?
 Where does this particular scene take place (setting)?
 Explain the character’s thoughts, motives, and actions (i.e. What does the person mean?).